wthayer/documents/docs/BR.md

  g.   cabf-BRValidationMethod (2.23.140.1.11) (required on or after April 1, 2019)

-This extension contains a list of one or more OIDs that assert every distinct method performed by the CA to validate domain control or ownership of each FQDN contained in the certificate's subjectAlternativeName.
+This extension contains a list of one or more numeric values that assert every distinct method performed by the CA to validate domain control or ownership of each FQDN contained in the certificate's subjectAlternativeName.
 If an FQDN has been validated using multiple methods, the CA MAY assert more than one of the methods.
 This extension SHOULD NOT be marked critical.

-These OIDs representing validation methods SHALL be defined as follows:
+The values representing validation methods SHALL be defined as follows:
-    * 2.23.140.1.2.4. concatenated with the subsection number of section 3.2.2.4 corresponding to the domain validation method that was used to validate one or more subjectAlternativeNames in this certificate (e.g. 2.23.140.1.2.4.2'); or,
+    * The subsection number of section 3.2.2.4 corresponding to the domain validation method that was used to validate one or more subjectAlternativeNames in the certificate (e.g. '2' represents the method described in section 3.2.2.4.2); or,

-    * 2.23.140.1.2.5 concatenated with the subsection number of section 3.2.2.5 corresponding to the IP address validation method that was used to validate one or more subjectAlternativeNames in the certificate (e.g. '2.23.140.1.2.5.1').
+    * The subsection number of section 3.2.2.5 corresponding to the IP address validation method that was used to validate one or more subjectAlternativeNames in the certificate added to the number '500' (e.g. '501' represents the method described in section 3.2.2.5.1).

-OIDs representing validation methods MUST be encoded in this extension as follows:
+Values representing validation methods MUST be encoded in this extension as follows:

 cabf-BRValidationMethod OBJECT IDENTIFIER ::= { 2.23.140.1.11 }

 BRValidationMethodSyntax ::= SEQUENCE SIZE (1..MAX) OF DomainOrIpAddressValidationMethodId

-DomainOrIpAddressValidationMethodId ::= OBJECT IDENTIFIER
+DomainOrIpAddressValidationMethodId ::= INTEGER

 #### 7.1.2.4 All Certificates
 All other fields and extensions MUST be set in accordance with RFC 5280.
 The CA SHALL NOT issue a Certificate that contains a keyUsage flag, extendedKeyUsage value, Certificate extension, or other data not specified in section 7.1.2.1, 7.1.2.2, or 7.1.2.3  unless the CA is aware of a reason for including the data in the Certificate.